apache/flink-statefun-playground/go/greeter/README.md

 In this example, we imagine a service that computes personalized greetings.
 Our service, consist out of the following components:

-* `kafka ingress` - This component forwards messages produced to the `names` kafka topic, to the `person` stateful function.
-Messages produced to this topic has the following schema `{ "name" : "bob"}`.
+* `playground ingress` - Ingestion point for messages.
+Messages are sent to the specified target function.

 * `person` - This function is triggered by the ingress defined above.
 This function keeps track of the number of visits, and triggers the next functions: